UmbertoLeone/nodejs-server/README.md

 Description:

-This project is a Node.js application that manages a listening queue on Spotify.
+This project is a Node.js application.
 It is built with TypeScript and uses a Postgres database.

 Getting started: